tsionyx/nonogrid/README.md

 ### HTTP client

-Solved puzzles can be automatically downloaded from the Internet with the `reqwest` library but it requires too many dependencies and increases compile time, so it's optional by default.
+Solved puzzles can be automatically downloaded from the Internet with the `reqwest` library, but it requires too many dependencies and increases compile time, so it's optional by default.
 Enable it as simple as: